CUSTOMER COMPLAINT PROCEDURE

 1.2 The Company is required to notify the Information Commissioner of what data it processes, and how that data is used, before it processes any data.

-1.3 This policy has been approved by the directors.
-The directors are ultimately responsible for ensuring the Company complies with the Act.
-The Company's Data Protection Officer is responsible for ensuring day to day compliance with the Act and with this policy.
+1.3 This policy has been approved by the director.
+The director is ultimately responsible for ensuring the Company complies with the Act.
+The Company’s Data Protection Officer is responsible for ensuring day to day compliance with the Act and with this policy.
 This policy is not part of any contract of employment with the Company and the Company may amend it at any time.
 However, it is a condition of employment that employees will adhere to the rules of this policy.

 1.4 The Company processes personal information to enable us to promote our goods and services, to maintain our accounts and records and to support and manage our staff.

 2.1 The Company needs to collect personal information about people with who it deals in order to carry out its business as a credit broker and to provide other marketing services.
 We process personal information about our employees, customers, suppliers and service providers, advisers, consultants and other professional experts and enquiries.

 2.2 In addition, we may occasionally be required to collect and use certain types of personal information to comply with the requirements of the law.
 No matter how it is collected, recorded and used (e.g. on a computer or on paper) this personal information must be dealt with properly to ensure compliance with the Act.

 2.3 Personal information can be factual (such as name, address or date of birth) or it can be opinion (such as a performance appraisal).